dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### cancel

-Fired when the user clicks the "cancel" button in the popup window.
+Fired when the user clicks the "cancel" button in the popup window in case the item was added via a toolbar.

 #### Event Data